 10. If needed take your painkillers

 A lot of people don’t like painkillers and neither do I, but sometimes they are needed.
-I take in painkillers when my cramps are just too much and.
-Period cramps can be very heavy sometimes and I think that there is nothing wrong about taking painkillers once in a while.
+I take in painkillers when my cramps are just too heavy to handle.
+Period cramps can be very heavy sometimes and I think that there is nothing wrong with taking painkillers once in a while.
 Your body can only endure so much.
 Make sure you ask your doctor which painkillers are the safest and best for you.
 Also, do your research and see which works best for you.

 11. Do something that makes you happy

-During your period, you can sometimes be in a bad mood or feel down or irritated.
-That is normal, it can be caused by your hormones or by your cramps or by both.
+During your period, you can sometimes be in a bad mood or feeling down or irritated.
+That is normal, it can be caused by your hormones or by your cramps, or by both.
 You can uplift your mood by doing something you like, something you enjoy.
 It doesn’t have to be something big, just the simple things that make you happy.